Fitbit Sense 2 vs Versa 4: What's the difference between these two smartwatches?

 Overall, the Fitbit Sense 2 is a better smartwatch.
 It offers more precise GPS for fitness tracking and looks at health more widely by bringing together advanced sleep insights with stress-tracking features and heart rate monitoring.
 For an all-singing-all-dancing fitness tracker, it's got to be this one.

 However, the Fitbit Versa 4 is also a great option - plus, it's £100 less in some cases.
 While the Sense 2 is the superior tracker with its streamlined functionality, wellbeing focus, additional features, and smooth navigation, it is £219.99.
-Though down from the original RRP of almost £300 - a price tag to rival more advanced fitness trackers like the newest Apple Watch and the Oura Ring.
+Though down from the original RRP of almost £300 - a price tag to rival more advanced fitness trackers like the Apple Watch Series 9 and the Oura Ring.

 If you have a health condition where extra features - like the additional sensor and ECG - may be useful, it may be worth the money for you.
 If you prefer a fitness tracker with more streamlined functionality and care about precise GPS then the Sense 2 will naturally be the better option for you too - but it's all personal.